ellysh/video-game-bots/InGameBots/protection.md

 This is an algorithm for investigation of our test application:

 1\.
 Launch OllyDbg debugger.
-Open the "TestApplication" binary in the "Select 32-bit executable" dialog that is available by *F3* key.
+Open the "TestApplication.exe" binary in the "Select 32-bit executable" dialog that is available by *F3* key.
 You will see a start point of the application execution in the sub-window with disassembled code.

 2\.
 Press the *Ctrl+G* key to open the "Enter expression to follow" dialog.